aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-sections/_index.md

 title: Working with Sections in C#
 articleTitle: Working with Sections
 linktitle: Working with Sections
-description: "Understanding document section concepts and manipulation practices using Aspose.Words for .NET."
+description: "Understanding document section concepts and manipulation practices using C#."
 type: docs
 weight: 60
 url: /net/working-with-sections/